AugustusZ/learning-center/good-practice-in-react.md

 `React.PureComponent` only does `shouldComponentUpdate()` with a **shallow** comparison.
 This means if the porps objects or the state object are mutated, the component will not be re-rendered.

 There are some ways to do so and one of the quick ways is to use object spread syntax (over `Object.assign()`) to return a new object.

+For the same reason behind the scene, [avoid arrow functions and binds in render](https://medium.freecodecamp.org/why-arrow-functions-and-bind-in-reacts-render-are-problematic-f1c08b060e36), because each call of `render()` will pass a new reference of the same function definition, which

+> ... breaks performance optimizations like shouldComponentUpdate and PureComponent.